lin-jinwei/OneTo3D/README.md

 0. You can directly download the zip file of the whole OneTo3D project in [HuggingFace Page](https://huggingface.co/LinJinwei/OneTo3D) (including the model).

 1. For the part of generating the initial 3D model, our project selects the [DreamGaussian](https://github.com/dreamgaussian/dreamgaussian) as the basic generation model.
 You can select other suitable you like to generate the initial 3D model.
+Install [MMPOSE](https://github.com/open-mmlab/mmpose).

 2. Create a Conda enviroment for OneTo3D: